 The original Star Trek television series captured the hearts and imaginations of its viewers with its characters and situations.
 Not through space battles and alien fist fights.
-It spurred its fans towards doing positive things for the world around them.
+It spurred its fans towards doing positive things for the world around them like fighting for civil rights and tolerance.
 It got people excited about the future of space travel and the possibilities it offered.
 It inspired an entire generation of children to become scientists, engineers, and astronauts.
 NASA renamed its first re-useable space craft after the ship from the show.
 And all of this was before Star Trek had the cultural recognition and acceptance that it has today.
 It was all before “live long and prosper” and “beam me up, Scotty” were in the pop culture vernacular.

 I wanted the next Star Trek movie to try to recapture the spirit of the original show.
 I wanted it to really get people excited about science and space exploration and show us the wonder and mystery of the universe.
 With NASA being defunded, the United States' manned space exploration program being grounded, and science education being attacked in the political arena, we need a positive example of what exploring the galaxy can do for us.
 With private companies starting up their own space-flight business and proposing asteroid mining, we need the public to get excited and support these ideas!

 Star Trek can do that.
 It has before.
 I'd like for it to do it again.